Applications for the 2022 commission will open on November 1.

-Atlanta Chamber Players (Atlanta), Decoda (New York City), Fifth House Ensemble (Chicago), Musiqa (Houston) and SOLI Chamber Ensemble (San Antonio) are proud to announce the creation of a new consortium aimed at increasing diversity in modern chamber music repertoire.
-This November, the Cross-Country Chamber Consortium will inaugurate a new annual Black, Latinx and Indigenous Emerging Composer Commission.
-The winner will receive a $5000 cash award, as well as a performance by each of the five Consortium members, a travel stipend to attend a performance in the location of their choice, and the combined artistic and administrative support of five chamber music ensembles committed to providing an outlet for new voices in modern music.
+Atlanta Chamber Players (Atlanta), Decoda (New York), Musiqa (Houston), Picosa (Chicago) and SOLI Chamber Ensemble (San Antonio) proudly announce the 2nd round of the Cross-Country Chamber Consortium’s annual Black, Latinx and Indigenous Emerging Composer Commission, aimed at increasing diversity in modern chamber music repertoire.
+The 2022 winner will receive a $5000 cash award, as well as a performance by each of the five Consortium members, a travel stipend to attend a performance in the location of their choice, and the combined artistic and administrative support of five chamber music ensembles committed to providing an outlet for new voices in modern music.

-Applications for the first round of this commission will be accepted in November of 2021, and the winner’s commission will be presented in Atlanta, Chicago, Houston, New York and San Antonio during the 2022/2023 season.
+Applications for the first round of this commission will be accepted in November of 2022, and the winner’s commission will be presented in Atlanta, Chicago, Houston, New York and San Antonio during the 2023/24 season.
 Applications will be judged blind by a panel representing the member organizations and joined by rotating guest judges.
+The winner will create a new work for clarinet, violin, cello and piano.

 - Applicants should be under the age of thirty and self-identify as Black, Latinx and/or Indigenous.